ngrande/kubectl-cheatsheet/kubectl-cheatsheet.md

 and `wget` it

-`kubectl exec -it busybox -- wget nginx:8080`
+`kubectl exec busybox -- wget nginx:8080`

 </details>